Secret Service renting $30,000-a-month Malibu mansion as part of Hunter Biden detail: report - NewsBreak

 “Due to the need to maintain operational security, the U.S. Secret Service does not comment on the means, methods or resources to conduct our protective operations,” the Secret Service wrote to The Hill in an email when asked to confirm the report.

-This report comes as the investigation into Hunter Biden intensifies.Joe Biden’s son Hunter facing federal investigation over ‘tax affairs’
+This report comes as the investigation into Hunter Biden intensifies.Senate panel deadlocks on Jackson’s Supreme Court nomination

 His work in countries in Europe and Asia, but especially Ukraine, came under scrutiny during the 2020 presidential race and helped set off former President Trump’s first impeachment.
 Trump asked Ukrainian President Volodymyr Zelensky to find information on Hunter Biden and Joe Biden in a phone call at the center of the controversy.